 Maui’s Coral Reefs: 7 Ways to Help

-Maui’s Coral Reefs Need You
+Coral Reefs Need You

+Today, Hawaiian coral reefs are subject to a variety of stressors.
 In particular, coral reefs in Lahaina, Maui are declining due to many significant events: bleaching from rising ocean temperatures, sedimentation from land and coastline development, algae overgrowth from agricultural and waste runoff, overfishing, and massive tourism.
 As a result, the Department of Land and Natural Resources estimates that Maui lost a quarter of its coral reefs between 1999 and 2006.

 Maalaea Bay in central Maui was the first example of a total coral reef collapse.
 The bay transformed from a healthy, diverse coral reef ecosystem to a degraded underwater desert in just a few decades.
-Fast forward ten years, and now we are witnessing more coral reef decline.
-You have to wonder what it will take to save this valuable resource with a growing island population.
-In 2002, coastal Hawaiian coral reefs got valued at almost $10 billion, with an average annual total of $364 million (Cesar and Beukering, 2004).
+Fast forward ten years, and we now see more coral reefs decline.

+What will it take to save this valuable resource with a growing island population?
+In 2002, coastal Hawaiian coral reefs were valued at almost $10 billion, with an average annual total of $364 million (Cesar and Beukering, 2004).
 This outdated amount is undoubtedly much higher now, particularly for Maui!

-Almost 85 percent of this annual $364 million gets attributed to tourism.
+Almost 85 percent of this annual $364 million is attributed to tourism.
 But when the reefs go away, so will all fishing and surfing activities.
 The loss of revenue on this scale will be catastrophic for the Maui economy, not to mention the permanent damage to the best Maui surf spots.

 Ocean Conservation in Hawaii